 The central spar provides stability for the tower even in high winds and heavy seas.
 Although it resembles an offshore drilling or production rig, it is much more simple and less expensive.
 It is even simpler than a cruise ship to construct.
 Cruise ships are currently running between $2 and $3 dollars per pound to construct.

-- Even if it's located onshore, the sound of the turbine is mitigated by the tower wall.
+The sound of the wind turbine is mitigated by being encased.

-- Maintains a cool environment for heat-generating rotating parts of the turbine no matter what the external environment.
+Maintains a cool environment for heat-generating parts of the turbine no matter what the external weather.

-- The horizontal plane of the turbine allows more efficient, longer lasting bearings to be used.
+The horizontal plane of the turbine blade allows more efficient, longer lasting bearings to be used.

-- The horizontal plane of the turbine also eliminates gravity and wind load fluctuations making the blade construction cheaper.
+The horizontal plane of the turbine blade also eliminates gravity and wind load fluctuations, making the blade construction lighter and cheaper.

-- The seawater in contact with the inner, hard-to-clean surfaces of the device is too cold and salty to form algae, minimizing maintenance.
+The seawater in contact with the inner, hard-to-clean surfaces of the heat exchanger is too cold and salty to form algae, minimizing maintenance.

-- Being at sea eliminates land purchase or rental.
+If located at sea, eliminates land purchase or rental.

-- Nutrient-rich deep ocean water can be used for aquatic farming near the surface.
+Nutrient rich deep ocean water can be used for aquatic farming near the surface.
 Because it is cool, it can retain more oxygen than surrounding warmer water and cuts down on bacterial growth.

-There's plenty of "fuel" since 90% of the ocean's volume is between 32ºF and 37ºF and 40% of the world is tropical or subtropical.
+There's plenty of "fuel" since 90% of the ocean's volume is between 32 and 37 degrees Fahrenheit and 40 percent of the world is tropical or subtropical.